silvandiepen/gitsage/README.md

 ### Using Fixup

-The fixup command allows you to amend changes to a previous commit:
+The fixup command helps you amend changes to a previous commit:

 ```bash
 gitsage fixup